GoogleCloudPlatform/functions-framework-ruby/examples/echo/README.md

 ## About the examples

-There are two example functions, an HTTP function called `http_sample` and a CloudEvents function called `event_sample`.
+There are two example functions, an HTTP function called `http_example` and a CloudEvents function called `event_example`.

 The HTTP function generates a simple message saying it received the request.
 It logs this message, and sends it as the response body.